jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ![n8n automation](./figures/example-n88-automation.png)

-Some of the blocks implement programming constructs like logic or iteration.
+Some of the blocks implement simple programming constructs like logic or iteration.
 Others, usually called "integrations", communicate with APIs.
 To use an integration,  you just need to plug in your API credentials.

 Obviously this is great for someone with a product idea but doesn't have the development experience to build it themselves.
 It's also an efficiency booster for experienced programmers.
 Working through API documentation might be interesting for awhile.
 But at some point, your time is probably better spent doing something else.
 These tools can give you some of your time back.

 ## Experimenting with make.com

-As an experiment, I built a simple make.com (aka Make) "scenario" that uses generative AI to convert old written content into short blog post drafts and emails them on for review.
+As an experiment, I built a simple make.com (aka Make) "scenario" that uses an OpenAI assitant to convert old written content into short blog post drafts, and emails them on for review.
 Everything is managed through a single Google Sheet.

 ![Make.com automation](./figures/make_automation.png)